tjacovich/ADSCitationCapture/README.md

 python3 run.py MAINTENANCE --curation --doi "10.XYZA/ZENODO.BCDEFG" --reset
 # Clear curated_metadata by file
 python3 run.py MAINTENANCE --curation --input_filename $/path/to/input_file --reset
-# Display current metadata for a given entry by doi
+# Display current metadata for a given entry by doi as standard output
 python3 run.py MAINTENANCE --curation --doi "10.XYZA/ZENODO.BCDEFG" --show
-# Display current metadata for a given bibcode
+# Display current metadata for a given entry by bibcode as standard output
 python3 run.py MAINTENANCE --curation --bibcode "YYYYzndo...BCDEFGR" --show
 ```
 For clearing `curated_metadata` by input file, only the `doi` or `bibcode` needs to be specified in the file.
 Any other details entered into the entry will be added as new metadata.
 You can use this to remove a single value from the curated metadata by passing a json entry with all the old values except for the one to be deleted.